Student Accessibility Rights and Responsibilities

 Students with disabilities at the University of Mary have the responsibility to:

 - Follow the University’s published procedures for requesting a specific accommodation or service.
-It is the student’s responsibility to meet the timelines and procedural requirements established by Student Accessibility Services for scheduling exams, requesting material in alternative formats, etc. If the student fails to provide adequate notice of the need for space and/or assistance he or she is still entitled to the accommodation, but there is no guarantee that it can be provided in the fullest measure.
+It is the student’s responsibility to meet the timelines and procedural requirements established by Student Accessibility Services for scheduling exams, requesting material in alternative formats, etc. If the student fails to provide adequate notice of the need for space and/or assistance he or she is still entitled to the accommodation, but there is no guarantee it can be provided in the fullest measure.

 - Meet essential standards for courses and programs, maintaining status as a student who is otherwise qualified, with or without accommodations.